Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 One of the biggest indicators of an unusable app is how often it crashes.
 Users who encounter crashes are much more likely to uninstall an app than any other reason.
 Using a crash reporting tool will alert you to any uptick in errors and also help you catch issues early after a release before they become widespread and catastrophic.
 App stability is measured in crashes per session or user.
 The industry standards for crash-free rates to target are:

-• Crash-free users > 99 %
+• Crash-free users > 99%

-• Crash-free sessions > 99.9 %
+• Crash-free sessions > 99.95%

 An app doesn’t have to be completely unusable for it to be considered of poor quality and worthy of being uninstalled.
 A huge part of an app’s performance is assessing how long a user has to wait at launch, between screen transitions, and after performing any requests.
 Let's look at the different kinds of wait times:

-Read the mobile app launch optimization guide.
+Learn more in our mobile app launch optimization guide.

-Network response times: Network calls play a huge role in the speed and responsiveness of your app.
+Network calls play a huge role in the speed and responsiveness of your app.
 A study shows that to be competitive, your app should respond to user requests within 1 second.
 It also indicates that many apps fail to meet that due to unreliable or slow services.
 Usually, network performance is tracked on the server-side.
 And while that is important, it only tells half of the story.
 Tracking client-side network calls and their response times is also key when trying to fully assess network performance.

-Read the network performance debugging guide.
+Learn more in our network performance debugging guide.

-App trace completion times: Every app is built differently.
+Every app is built differently.
 To best understand your end users' experience, you need to be able to assess your client-side logic and see how long specific traces in your app take to execute (2 seconds average).
 This will give you a deeper and more granular picture of where your app is failing to meet users' expectations and ultimately help you to pinpoint and resolve issues faster.

-UI response times: No app performance monitoring metrics are complete without an assessment of UI hangs.
+No app performance monitoring metrics are complete without an assessment of UI hangs.
 You need to constantly monitor the responsiveness of your app's user interface for issues.
 Users can experience UI hangs for various reasons and if there's a longer than usual delay (250ms on average) or a failure to respond to a user's input, you need to be aware of it in order to fix it as soon as possible before the negative reports and comments come flooding in.

-Screen loading times: One of the factors that impact the user experience is how long it takes content to load.
+One of the factors that impact the user experience is how long it takes content to load.
 You should be monitoring how long your page transitions are taking and how long it’s taking to load your content.
 Loading times can be variable depending on the content, but you can use an app performance monitoring tool to find delays in content loading stages, set loading thresholds, and calculate Apdex scores.

 For superior app performance, you need a proactive app performance management strategy (for more on managing your app performance, check out App Performance Monitoring, Management, or Both?).
 After years in the business of app quality development, we’ve discovered something: that monitoring metrics is not enough.

 Monitoring is incredibly useful for gathering data and finding trouble spots.
 But it’s also a passive activity.
 Your app performance management strategy should include proactive quality control measures as well.
-Using Instabug, you can set quality thresholds for specific app dimensions and assign Alerts, so you’ll be notified as soon as issues arise.
+Using Instabug, you can set quality thresholds for specific app dimensions and assign alerts, so you’ll be notified as soon as issues arise.

 Instrumenting your app with an Application Performance Monitoring tool will help you stay on top of how your app is doing in the wild and act proactively to find problem areas in your app's performance.
-Instabug's APM tool helps you track key app performance monitoring metrics to improve your app's performance, including Apdex scores, UI hangs, network performance, slow app launches, custom traces, and more.
+Instabug's APM tool helps you track key app performance monitoring metrics to improve your app's performance, including Apdex scores, UI hangs, network performance, slow app launches, custom traces, and much more.

 Learn more: